lcouper/CocciGenomics/Scripts/README.md

 ```

 #### 1.2 Filter low-quality reads and trim bases
 **Notes:** Illumina adapters [are available and downloaded from here (https://github.com/usadellab/Trimmomatic/blob/main/adapters/TruSeq3-PE.fa).
-Ensure this adapter sequence file is in the same folder as your fastq files.
+Ensure this adapter sequence file is in the same folder as your fastq files
 **Code:**
 ```
 module load bio/trimmomatic/0.39-gcc-11.4.0